 A nursing home abuse lawsuit is not the same as a medical malpractice suit.
 In a malpractice case, a doctor commits an act of negligence, such as misdiagnosing a patient’s condition.

 If you or your loved one is abused at a nursing home, call The Law Offices of Anidjar & Levine.
-Our attorneys will evaluate your case free of charge.
+Our Fort Lauderdale nursing home abuse attorney will evaluate your case free of charge.

 Filing Your Nursing Home Abuse Suit Timely